ellaizanacu/Nacu_Python-Exploratory-Data-Analysis-on-Spotify-2023-Dataset/README.md

 ###### *Note: Only the `streams` column for "Love Grows (Where My Rosemary Goes)" is treated as `NaN`, ensuring other columns retain their original values.*

+## Insights:
+For the streams column, the mean number of streams is approximately 514,137,425, with a median of 290,530,915.
+The standard deviation is very high at approximately 566,856,949, indicating significant variability in the streams across the tracks.
+This suggests that while there are some tracks with extraordinarily high stream counts, many tracks have much lower stream numbers, which is typical in a dataset with a mix of popular and lesser-known tracks.

+Regarding the released_year column, the majority of the tracks were released in recent years, specifically in the 2020s, as indicated by the median value of 2022 and the range from 1930 to 2023.
+This reflects a modern trend in the dataset, with the most significant number of tracks being released in the past decade.
+While, for artist_count, the mean is approximately 1.56, with most tracks featuring 1 or 2 artists (25th percentile: 1, 75th percentile: 2).
+The maximum value of 8 artists is an outlier compared to the majority of tracks that have fewer collaborators.
+This suggests that most tracks are single-artist, with a smaller proportion featuring multiple artists.
+In summary, the streams column exhibits high variability, while the released_year and artist_count distributions follow expected patterns, with recent years dominating and most tracks featuring one or two artists.

 ---

 ## Top Performers